 Home Page Tabs

-Congresswoman Susan W. Brooks (R-IN5) released the following statement after voting in favor of Budget Committee Chairman Paul Ryan’s “Path to Prosperity” Fiscal Year 2015 budget plan:
+Congresswoman Susan W. Brooks (R-IN5) released the following statement in recognition of Computer Science Education Week:

 In The News

 WASHINGTON – After Susan Brooks was elected to Congress in 2012, political handicapper Stuart Rothenberg said GOP leaders would be nuts not to